petercerno/tic-tac-toe/README.md

 ```

 This builds the client, compiles the server, and starts the Express server serving the static files.

+### Multiplayer

+1. Click the connect button (⚡) in the game HUD
+2. Enter a room name to create or join a room
+3. Share the room name with a friend to play together
+4. Maximum 2 players per room

 ### Available Commands